Originally published: 15.FEB.2021

 See also: STIs That Cause Discharge: What Does Your Discharge Mean?

-LetsGetChecked’s tests arrive in discreet packaging with a return envelope and clear instructions inside.
-Online results will be available within 2-5 days and our dedicated clinical team will be available to answer any questions you may have throughout the process.
-Should you test positive, we can provide treatment in line with clinical guidelines.
-We will send this treatment to your home at no additional charge, so there is no need to visit the drugstore.
+LetsGetChecked home sample collection kits arrive in discreet packaging with a return envelope and clear instructions inside.
+Online results will be available within ~2-5 days and our dedicated clinical team will be available to answer any questions you may have throughout the process.

 Add descriptive tag